isZhiyangWang/3dVis/src/viz-pre.md

 ---
 toc: false
-title: Explore Visualizations in 3D Back UP
+title: Explore Visualizations in 3D
 ---

-# Explore Visualizations in 3D Back UP
+# Explore Visualizations in 3D

 <!-- below is the css for the decoration -->